 San Diego is full of different neighborhoods for you to explore.
 Each one has its own unique flavor so you can have many great vacations there without seeing the same things.

-This east coast town in Cape Cod is unlike any other city in America.
+This east coast town in Cape Cod is unlike any other city in America, and within driving distance to some of the best beaches in Rhode Island..
 In some ways, it feels like traveling back in time to the golden age of pirates.

 Provincetown sits in the famous cape cod area and is an artsy complex of colorful shops, restaurants, inns, and bed-and-breakfasts with a funky harbor vibe.